owid/owid-grapher/README.md

 [![Build Status](https://travis-ci.org/OurWorldInData/owid-grapher.svg?branch=master)](https://travis-ci.org/OurWorldInData/owid-grapher)

-This is the project we use internally at the University of Oxford to create embeddable visualizations for [Our World in Data](https://ourworldindata.org).
+This is the project we use internally at the University of Oxford to create embeddable visualizations for [Our World In Data](https://ourworldindata.org).
 Note that it is not yet a mature OSS project and may be difficult to apply elsewhere as a full package.
 That said, you are very welcome to read and reuse any of our code!

 An example of what this can make (click for interactive):